defiant00/char/README.md

 		fmt.Println("Hello from Char!")			//   of Go code directly into Char /go										//   for the time being, and will
 												//   hopefully be removed later.

+// A public class due to the first letter being uppercase MyClass
+	const									// Class constants
+		greeting = "Hello from Char!"		// String constant First = iota						// Like Go, iota starts at 0 per const Second								//   block and constants without an Third								//   assignment use the prior one.

+	privateProp int				// A private property since first letter is lowercase.
+	PublicProp  string			// A public property since first letter is uppercase.

+	print()							// A static function, referenced by MyClass.print() var s = myClass.greeting	// Getting a constant.
+Only done here because we go/							//   have to use a Go block right now to print. fmt.Println(s)
+		/go

+	.Add(v1, v2 int) int				// A method, referenced by (my class instance).Add
+		privateProp += v1 * v2			//   Parameter and return types specified the same
+		return privateProp				//   as Go.
 ```